How a collaboration among Accenture, Microsoft and SAP to evolve our enterprise system is helping to drive insight, agility and efficiency

-The next phase was to implement SAP S/4HANA—an SAP S/4HANA 1610 brownfield conversion at scale.
-In determining the implementation approach to SAP S/4HANA, there were two key options—a new “greenfield” implementation or a “brownfield” conversion upgrade.
-Accenture chose to do a brownfield conversion to leverage our highly optimized existing platform and standardized business processes.
-Ultimately, Accenture achieved our vision and migrated to SAP S/4HANA.
-Accenture has since upgraded to SAP S/4HANA 1809.
+The next phase was to implement SAP S/4HANA—an SAP S/4HANA v1610 brownfield conversion at scale.
+In determining the implementation approach to SAP S/4HANA there were two key options—a new “greenfield” implementation or a “brownfield” conversion upgrade.
+We chose to do a brownfield conversion to use our highly optimized existing platform and standardized business processes.
+Accenture migrated to SAP S/4HANA and has since upgraded to SAP S/4HANA v1809.
 The SAP S/4HANA platform positions Accenture for faster responsiveness to business change.

 Moving SAP S/4HANA to Microsoft Azure

-Once again, Accenture led in the New with Microsoft to innovate on developing an enterprise-ready operations architecture to support the criticality of Accenture’s SAP S/4HANA system.
-Drawing on our strong relationship, teams from both companies collaborated on this effort—from workshops to requirements definition, engineering sessions, proof of concepts, helping with development, providing feedback on system capabilities and performance, testing, certification with SAP, and finally, to implementation.
+Once again, we teamed with Microsoft to innovate by developing an enterprise-ready operations architecture to support the critical SAP S/4HANA system.
+We collaborated at every stage, ranging from workshops, requirements definition, engineering sessions and proof of concepts, to helping with development, providing feedback on system capabilities and performance, testing, certification with SAP—and finally, implementation.

 “A good relationship and close collaboration between Accenture and Microsoft throughout our journey to Azure were key reasons this effort in innovation achieved our strategic goals.”

 – ELI LAMBERT, Managing Director – Global IT, Finance Applications, Accenture